ucbds-infra/otter-grader/docs/otter_grade.md

 ### Basic Usage

-The simplest usage of the `otter grade` command is when we have a directory structure as below (and we have `cd`ed into `grading` in the command line) and we don't require PDFs or additional requirements.
+The simplest usage of the Otter Grade is when we have a directory structure as below (and we have `cd`ed into `grading` in the command line) and we don't require PDFs or additional requirements.

 ```
 | grading